David Bowie: The Genesis of Tin Machine

 1988-10-25

-π London, π¬π§ UK
+π London, UK π¬π§

 ποΈ Isolar Office / Private Meeting

-πΈ Event: Strategic Planning: Label Negotiations
+πΈ Event: Strategic: Label Negotiations and Marketing Strategy

-ποΈ Note: David and his management hold private discussions with EMI.
-David is adamant that ‘Tin Machine’ should be marketed as a new band rather than a David Bowie solo project, even at the risk of lower initial commercial expectations.
+ποΈ Notes: Bowie and his management hold private discussions with EMI.
+He is adamant that Tin Machine should be marketed as a new band rather than a David Bowie solo project, even at the risk of lower initial commercial expectations, forcing the label to adjust their global promotion plans.

 ποΈ Isolar Office / Private Meeting

-πΈ Event: Strategic Planning: Label Negotiations
+πΈ Event: Strategic: Label Negotiations and Marketing Strategy

-ποΈ Note: David and his management hold private discussions with EMI.
-David is adamant that ‘Tin Machine’ should be marketed as a new band rather than a David Bowie solo project, even at the risk of lower initial commercial expectations.
+ποΈ Notes: Bowie and his management hold private discussions with EMI.
+He is adamant that Tin Machine should be marketed as a new band rather than a David Bowie solo project, even at the risk of lower initial commercial expectations, forcing the label to adjust their global promotion plans.

 π